AlexanderWiechert/aws-cost-explorer-mcp-server/README.md

 - "Show me my top 5 AWS services by cost for the last month"
 - "Analyze my spending by region for the past 14 days"
 - "Which instance types are costing me the most money?"
-- "Which services had the highest month-over-month cost increase?“
+- "Which services had the highest month-over-month cost increase?"

 ## Docker Support